[09:25 AM] Art Class

 Beside him stood Akasa, Ezra, Chafik, Gita, and Dafina—quietly supporting the presentation from start to finish.

-Ten minutes passed.
+Ten minutes dragged by.

 “Well then, if there are no questions, that concludes our presentation.
 Thank you.”